SYNAX07/FreeFire-UID-to-Name-Finder/README.md

-# Free Fire UID to Name Finder by NepDevs 🚀
+# Free Fire UID to Name Finder by SYNAX 🚀

 Unveil the gaming world's best-kept secrets with our PHP script designed for Free Fire enthusiasts! 🌟